japgolly/learning/recursion-blog/02-cata.md

 }
 ```

 Is that easy or what?
-The array values and object fields are already all Strings,
+The array values and object fields are already all strings,
 we just mindlessly combine them using array/object notation.

 What if, instead of the slower String concatenation, we wanted to use